yas-sim/python-dpcpp-extension-sample-code/README.md

-# Sample code of Python extension module written in DPC++ (Data Parallel C++)
+# Sample code of Python extension module using DPC++ (Data Parallel C++)

 ### Description:
-This project demonstrates how to write a Python extension module with DPC++.
-DPC++ is used to write an image processing kernel in the Python extension.
+This project demonstrates how to write a Python extension module with [DPC++](https://software.intel.com/content/www/us/en/develop/tools/oneapi/components/dpc-compiler.html#gs.8eyara).
 The Python extension will take an OpenCV image stored in a Numpy array and do image processing.
+The actual image processing code is using DPC++ kernel and the rest is written in standard C++ code.
-DPC++ is a Clang based compiler including SYCL extension developed by Intel.
-It enables seamless heterogeneous computing by support of SYCL and Intel specific extensions for SYCL.
+DPC++ is a Clang based compiler developed by Intel which includs Khronos [SYCL](https://www.khronos.org/sycl/) extension and Intel specific SYCL extensions. **It enables seamless heterogeneous programming and can support not only CPU but also integrated GPU, FPGA and more to come**.
-Numpy object and OpenCV Mat object interaction code example is also included.

 * Result example
 ![image](./resources/result.png)